Demystifying the Doctor Patient Relationship

 - Some of us are jerks Just like in any area of life, most people mean well and are doing their best, but there are always the handful that are arrogant, incompetent or both (a particularly bad combination).
 If you are not getting a sense that your doctor, although human and harried, has your best interests at heart, please find another doctor.
 Those of you who expect camaraderie or witty conversation with your doctor may never be satisfied, but if you are just looking for the good, conscientious, thorough care you deserve and don’t feel you are getting it, keep looking.
 Those doctors are out there.

 - We like to feel appreciatedA quick note or a thank you can make our day.
 Because we are trying our best for you.
 Hearing that you notice is such a treat!

 I hope you feel a little more in-the-know about your doctor after reading my list.
-I can really only speak for myself, so keep your eyes out for Part 2: More Things Doctors Wish Their Patients Knew.
-I’m going to interview the doctors in my life and anonymously (to encourage candor) let you know what they have to add.
+I can really only speak for myself, so check out Part 2: 13 MORE Things Doctors Wish Their Patients Knew here.
+I’ve interviewed the doctors in my life and some from around the world and anonymously (to encourage candor) included what they and had to add.